 Matthew Price, Webmaster, is the VP of Engineering and Lead Developer at Community Funded.
 He has been developing and designing websites for more than 14 years.
 He has worked with non-profit organizations for over 8 years and is currently a staff member at The Sustainable Living Association.
 He holds a BS in Biology from Dickinson College.

 Ellis Levine, Attorney for Fig Tree Books, is a partner at Cowan, DeBaets, Abrahams & Sheppard LLP, and a widely-known and highly-respected attorney for the book publishing industry.
 Previously, he was Vice President, Secretary, General Counsel, and a member of the Board of Directors of Random House, Inc. He has a BA from Harvard College and a JD from Harvard Law School.
-He is treasurer and a member of the Board of Directors of the Council of Literary Magazines and Presses.
+He is treasurer and a member of the Board of Directors of the Community of Literary Magazines and Presses.